BioDigital Organisms

 CONCEPT & CONTEXT

-Developed during a period of rapid advancements in AI x biotechnology, this project resides at the intersection of digital design and biological realms.
-It addresses the potential of design and technological integration to redefine life and intelligence.
+Developed during a period of rapid advances across AI and biotechnology, this project sits at the intersection of computational design and biological thought.
+It considers how design and technological systems may reshape how we discuss and define life, intelligence, and agency.

-The project explores the essence of life and natural intelligence x artificial intelligence, and the potential for designed, synthetic entities to exhibit intelligence.
-It invites exploration of the ethical and existential implications of designing and creating digital life forms and their place in the broader context of human, environmental, and artificial evolution.
+BioDigital Organisms explore the relationship between biological intelligence and artificial systems, and the potential for designed entities to exhibit adaptive behaviors.
+It invites reflection on the ethical and existential implications of modeling, creating, and engaging digital life-like forms and their place within broader human, environmental, and technological evolution.

 ultra-detailed scientific imaging